-- Asset Management.
-Trusts are useful if you do not feel confident managing your assets yourself.
+- Asset Management: Trusts are useful if you do not feel confident managing your assets yourself.
 For example, some estates are simply too large for one person to realistically look after on their own.
-Trusts can be an excellent way to protect and increase the value of your property by letting someone with more experience manage it for you (e.g., a team of financial advisors).
+Trusts are an excellent way to protect and increase the value of your property by letting someone with more experience manage it for you (e.g., a team of financial advisors).

-- Asset Protection.
-A trust allows you to transfer ownership of property while preserving some control through the instructions in your trust agreement.
-By transferring ownership to a trustee, a trust can act as a shield against those who might have a negative interest in “your" property.
-For example, a trust can protect assets from creditors or an ex-spouse in the event of a divorce.
-You can learn more about this by looking at this page on Irrevocable Living Trusts.
+- Asset Protection: A trust allows you to transfer assets while preserving some control through the instructions in your trust agreement.
+By transferring ownership to a trustee, a trust can act as a shield against those who might have a negative interest in your property.
+For example, a trust can protect assets from creditors or a surviving spouse in the event of a divorce.
+You can learn more about this by looking at FindLaw's page on Irrevocable Living Trusts.

-- Avoiding Probate.
-Probate is the court-supervised process of (1) validating a will if one exists and (2) distributing property when someone dies.
-Depending on the estate's size and value, the probate process is sometimes long and expensive.
+- Avoiding Probate Court: Probate is the court-supervised process of (1) validating a will if one exists, and (2) distributing property when someone dies.
+Depending on the estate's size and value, the probate process can be long and expensive.
 However, since a deceased grantor's estate does not own the property they placed in a trust, that property can bypass probate.
-You can learn more about this by looking at this page on Revocable Living Trusts.
+You can learn more about this by looking at FindLaw's page on Revocable Living Trusts.

-- Reducing Estate Taxes.
-Trusts allow you to reduce the size of your estate by transferring ownership of assets to a trustee.
-This leaves less property within the reach of state and federal estate taxes.
+- Reducing Estate Taxes and Tax Liability: Trusts allow you to reduce the size of your estate by transferring ownership of assets to a trustee.
+Trusts also allow grantors to reduce income tax and gift tax liability and leave less property within the reach of state and federal estate taxes.
 Life insurance trusts are a specialized way of doing this by transferring proceeds from a life insurance policy directly into a trust rather than to the policy beneficiary's estate.

 An Attorney Can Help Set Up Your Trust

 Trusts are diverse and versatile.
 Although they are useful in many contexts, they are frequently used to create efficient estate planning solutions.
-Depending on your goals and the nature of your estate, they can also be legally complex.
+Depending on your goals and the nature of your estate, a trust can be legally complex.
 If you are thinking of setting up a trust, a local trust or estate planning attorney can provide valuable legal advice.